apache/ozone/hadoop-hdds/docs/content/design/s3_hcfs.md

 |-|-|
 | `ozone.om.enable.filesystem.paths=true`  | Enable intermediate dir generation **AND** key name normalization
 | `ozone.om.enable.intermediate.dirs=true` | Enable only the intermediate dir generation

+## Priority

+Current Ozone `master` focuses to the implementation of `ozone.om.enable.filesystem.paths`.
+There is a discussion of the priority of the implementation of the 3rd option  (`ozone.om.enable.intermediate.dirs`) and the final implementation depends on the business requirement.

 ## S3/HCFS Interoperability